 The successful development of our product candidates is highly uncertain.
-At this time, we cannot reasonably estimate the nature, timing, or costs required to complete the remaining development of ZORYVE cream, ZORYVE foam, ARQ-255, and ARQ-234 or any other product candidates.
+At this time, we cannot reasonably estimate the nature, timing, or costs required to complete the remaining development of ZORYVE cream 0.3%, ZORYVE cream 0.15%, ZORYVE foam, ARQ-255, and ARQ-234 or any other product candidates.
 This is due to the numerous risks and uncertainties associated with the development of product candidates.
 See "Risk Factors" for a discussion of the risks and uncertainties associated with the development of our product candidates.